Skrekulko/cryptopals-crypto-challenges/cryptopals/s01/c01/README.md

 ### Write-Up

-The *codecs* package for Python is used to encode/decode, and *rstrip* is used to get rid of any end characters.
+The *codecs* package is used to encode/decode, and *rstrip* is used to get rid of any end characters.

 First, the hex string